skip to content

 • ADHD assessments or medication

-• Private medication costs (on the basis that the student may not be under GP care whilst on medication and may find it difficult to continue with medication on the NHS)
+• Private medication costs (if the student is not under the care of a GP while on medication and may find it difficult to continue with medication on the NHS)

-• Dental treatment is not usually eligible for the fund except in exceptional circumstances.
-An example of this is if a student is requiring unexpected dental surgery due to an accident such as falling off of their bike.
-Root canals, wisdom tooth removal and fillings are all examples of ordinary dental treatments and will not meet the requirements of this fund.
+• Dental treatment is not eligible unless there are exceptional circumstances.
+An example of this is if a student is requiring unexpected dental surgery due to an accident, such as falling off of their bike.
+Root canals, wisdom tooth removal and fillings are all examples of ordinary dental treatments and will not meet the requirements of this fund

-• Gender: - Support will not be provided towards privatised medications.
-Support will not be provided towards subscriptions that provide titration for private medications.
+• Gender: support will not be provided towards privatised medications, nor towards subscriptions that provide titration for private medications.
 Support will not be provided towards gender reassignment surgeries.
-Specific mental health support may be provided for gender dysphoria.
+Specific mental health support may be provided for gender dysphoria

-• Treatments which have occurred prior to the date of the award
+• Treatments that occurred prior to the date of the award

 • Debt arising from medical expenses

-Financial assistance will not usually be provided in the following circumstances:
+Financial assistance will not be provided in the following circumstances:

 • Students applying for support in the last term of their course- exceptions may be made for students progressing to another course at the University of Cambridge